buggyrace/buggy-race-server/project/tasks-vsremote.md

 > different from our teaching server.
 To do that, you need to copy the files up
 > onto that remote machine and configure it to run up there.
 That's not part of
 > _this_ project, but if you are already familiar with remote webservers, you're
 > welcome to give that a go.
-For example, you may be able to install on
-> [heroku](https://heroku.com), which is a free hosting service.
-The advantage
-> is you (or anyone online) can reach this from any browser, not just one on
-> your own machine.
-Heads up: you'll probably need to set up a production
-> database that isn't SQLite.
 >
 > Hosting **is not part of this project** — work on localhost please.